TikiTDO/sereth_rtm/README.md

   A spec is defined on a ruby model.
 While this may be against Rails design principles, there is no easy way to accomplish all required features in views.

-  > TODO: Allow for imports from views into the model classes
+  > TODO: Allow for imports from views into the model classes.
+On access to the
+  > to_json method compile all views for this object, and cache these values to
+  > the model proper.

 ## Usage
 ### Initialization